sanjanachin/polygraph/README.md

 ### Features:
 1. User accounts.
 Users will be able to create accounts with which they can use to gain access to our website fact checker.

+   i.
+Non-operational: Firebase login authentication system not yet implemented

 2. False text detection.
 Once users log in, they can input text and receive an evaluation of its accuracy along with an explanation of the evaluation.

+   i.
+Operational: Fully connected enpoints with feedback, although not trained on dataset.

 3. Text validation.
 The text that users input will be vetted and verified for acceptable language and profanity to encourage result accuracy.

+   i.
+Partially Operational: Length of 500 words is operational, profanity is not fully operational - but for test case.

 4. User history.
 Once users log in with their credentials, they can view their history of previous inputted text along with the corresponding accuracy evaluations.

+   i.
+Non-operational: Database can store and interact with user history, but endpoint to UI and presentation not implemented.

 ### Project Structure:
 Polygraph Directory Contents: